skoliver89/skoliver89.github.io/CS460/HW2/index.md

 Later, I noticed that the rates I will be using are the median rate so I need to add a note in the page footer to warn the user of this.

+NOTE: I found the median rates [here](http://www.tax-rates.org/taxtables/property-tax-by-state)

 ## Step 3: Create the page

+NOTE: To simplify for a proof of concept this version of the page will only work for the states: Washington, Oregon, and California.

 ## Step 4: Merge to master